mmig/mmir-plugin-speech-android/README.md

 ### From GIT repository

-execute the following command in Cordova project's root directory:
+execute the one of the following commands in Cordova project's root directory:

     cordova plugin add git+https://github.com/mmig/mmir-plugin-speech-android.git
+    cordova plugin add git+https://github.com/mmig/mmir-plugin-speech-android.git --variable MMIR_PLUGIN_MODE=<one of "normal" | "compat" | "webpack">

 ### From local copy of the repository